 Shaping the Post-Pandemic World

-Launched by the Schulich School of Business, this new webinar series will draw lessons from the COVID-19 experience in order to help shape the post-pandemic world.
-Thought leaders from various disciplines of the Schulich faculty will offer reflections and guide a free-flowing discussion with participants.
+Launched by the Schulich School of Business, this webinar series draws lessons from the COVID-19 experience in order to help shape the post-pandemic world.
+Thought leaders from various disciplines of the Schulich faculty offer reflections and guide a free-flowing discussion with participants.

 Focus on India

 The webinar series focuses on the Indian business and government responses to the pandemic.
 It brings together eminent corporate leaders among the School’s India Advisory Board, spanning the worlds of finance, technology, manufacturing and the service sector; they draw on their experiences and offer reflections in a moderated discussion with the participants.

 ||Webinar Host: Theodore Peridis|

 - Dr. Naushad Forbes and Dr. Alan Middleton